jburnham/collectd-carbon/README.md

 # Troubleshooting

-You can see the raw values dispatched to carbon by packet sniffing:
+You can see the raw values dispatched to carbon when using the line receiver by packet sniffing:

     $ sudo ngrep -qd any . tcp dst port 2003